What are dermal fillers?

-Most side effects of hyaluronic acid fillers are temporary and should only last a few days.
-They may include: Swelling and bruising, some bleeding, redness and tenderness at the injection sites, reactivation of cold sores or fever blisters (herpes simplex) on the lips or surrounding area.
+Most side-effects of hyaluronic acid fillers are temporary and should only last a few days.
+They may include: Swelling and bruising, light bleeding, redness and tenderness at the injection sites, reactivation of cold sores or fever blisters (herpes simplex) on the lips or surrounding area.

 What should I not do after the treatments?